21isenough/LightningATM/docs/guide/edit_config.md

 ```

 - The app.py (the ATM) was started and the config.ini file was created
-- The display should now show `LightningATM`
+- The display should now show `LightningATM` (You must have tested the display first!)
 - The process or the ATM can be interrupted/stopped with `CTRL+C`
-- After a short time, `Manually Interrupted` is displayed and you can see on the display that the `ATM is turned off`.
+- After a short time, `Manually Interrupted` is shown in the terminal windos and you should see `ATM is turned off` on the display

 ### Open the config.ini file